Virginia Spiderwort (Tradescantia virginiana) Indoor Care, Propagation and Growing Problems

 Temperature and Humidity

-Virginia Spiderwort has no need for high humidity.
-Moderate (average) air humidity is ideal for this plant.
+Virginia Spiderwort has no need for extra humidity.
+Moderate air humidity of 50-55% is ideal for this plant.
+However, if the temperatures are too high, set the pot on a wet pebble tray to increase humidity.

 Fertilizer

-Stop feeding the Common Spiderwort during the cold season as the growth is minimal and feeding at this time may lead to fertilizer burn.
+Feed Virginia Spiderwort with a balanced, liquid fertilizer every 4 weeks during the growing period for lush growth.
+Stop feeding in the cold season as the growth is minimal and feeding at this time may lead to fertilizer burn.

 Potting Mix

 The best soil for Virginia Spiderwort should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal.

 Repotting